optionsx/katarEmail/README.md

 ```

 then simply run `katar` in your terminal
-OR clone the repo and run the following command:
+OR clone the repo and run:

 ```bash
 git clone https://github.com/optionsx/KatarEmail.git